-Having decided to find the witch, Graham headed back to the bridge.
+Having decided to find the witch, Graham hiked back to the bridge.
 "I saw her just past the dwarf's hideout," he remembered.
 "That should be west of here.
 Let's go!"
 And talking to himself, as is his wont, the king reentered the dire forest.

-A faint but discernible path slowly took form, leading away from the bridge in the direction Graham had headed.
+A faint but discernible path slowly took form, leading away from the bridge in the direction Graham headed.
 Normally he would have welcomed a path of any kind through woods, but this one disquieted him, making him think of a string leading a cat into an ogre's cooking pot.
 Once he spotted the dwarf skulking in the distance, but he was easily able to avoid his notice.
+Perhaps it was the spell's protection.

 Again Graham noticed the terrain opening out into rocky hillocks.
-It was right here that he had come across the crone before.
+It was right there that he had come across the crone before.
 The king shrugged his shoulders, looked back over them, and pressed on.
-What he arrived at shortly made him wonder about the wisdom of his coming there.
+What he arrived at shortly made him wonder about the wisdom of his coming.